getkyo/kyo/README.md

     Async.runAndBlock(5.seconds)(a)
 ```

-> Note: Handling the `Async` effect doesn't break referential transparency as with `IO` but its usage is not trivial due to the limitations of the pending effects, especially `IO`.
+> Note: Handling the `Async` effect doesn't break referential transparency as with `IO` but its usage is not trivial due to the limitations of the pending effects.
 Prefer `KyoApp` instead.

 The `Async` effect also offers a low-level API to create `Promise`s as way to integrate external async operations with fibers.
 These APIs should be used only in low-level integration code.